 Many new patients feel hesitant to take marijuana medicine because they worry about impairment.
 But only some components of marijuana create this feeling, and CBD isn’t one of them.
 It may make you calm or sleepy, but it does not produce psychoactive effects.

 These kinds of CBD medicine can efficiently reduce toothache pain and swelling:

 If you don’t know which method will work best for you, talk to your dentist or a cannabis-positive doctor.

 Fortunately, dry mouth from medical marijuana has simple fixes.
 You can drink more water or use a mouthwash meant to increase saliva production.
-Gum that has xylitol in it also raises the amount of saliva in your mouth.
-Coffee, tea and alcohol dry out your mouth, too, so avoid them as much as possible to lower your chances of experiencing this side effect.
-These habits will also maintain your oral health in general and keep your smile whiter.
-Don’t let dry mouth keep you from choosing CBD treatment for your toothache.
+Gum that contains xylitol also increases the amount of saliva in your mouth.
+To be avoided: coffee, tea and alcohol, which also dry out your mouth.

-That’s right — we said “dentist,” not “doctor.”
-Medical professionals in many disciplines get certified to provide recommendations and give advice.
-Some dental professionals like oral surgeons have the compassion and experience to work with cannabis medicine.
-Use our doctor database to find one today by using the “Specialty” filter along with the “Location” and “Distance” options.
+Medical professionals in many disciplines, including dentistry, get certified to provide recommendations and give advice on medical marijuana.
+Use our doctor database to find one by using the “Specialty” filter along with the “Location” and “Distance” options.